swcarpentry/r-novice-inflammation/episodes/08-making-packages-R.md

 ~~~
 {: .output}

-> ## Challenge - Creating a package for distribution {.challenge}
+> ## Creating a Package for Distribution
 >
-> - Create some new functions for your tempConvert package to convert from Kelvin to Fahrenheit or from Celsius to Kelvin or Fahrenheit.
+> 1. Create some new functions for your tempConvert package to convert from Kelvin to Fahrenheit or from Celsius to Kelvin or Fahrenheit.
-> - Create a package for our `analyze` function so that it will be easy to load when more data arrives.
+> 2. Create a package for our `analyze` function so that it will be easy to load when more data arrives.
+{: .challenge}